-With all of the variables that affect the costs for All on 4 treatment, it’s not surprising cost is a common point of confusion for patients considering treatment.
-To help, we’ve compiled a handy guide to help you understand costs, health insurance rebates and financing options.
-Access our All on 4 costs guide here.
+With all of the variables that affect the cost for All on 4 dental implant treatment, it’s not surprising cost is a common point of confusion for patients considering treatment.
+To help, we’ve written an in-depth article on All on 4 costs.

 i Babbush CA, Kanawati A, Kotsakis GA, Hinrichs JE.
 Patient-Related and Financial Outcomes Analysis of Conventional Full-Arch Rehabilitation Versus the All-on-4 Concept: A Cohort Study.
 Implant Dent 2014;23(2):218–24